Chapter 3.42

 5. Bid Opening Procedure.
 Bidders shall submit sealed bids to the City Clerk and shall provide the project number or other reference and identify them as bids on the envelope.
 Bids shall be opened in public at the time and place stated in the public notices.
 A tabulation of all bids received shall be open for public inspection during regular business hours for a period of not less than thirty (30) days after the bid opening.

 6. Rejection of Bids.
-At its discretion, the City Council may reject any and all bids presented, and may re-advertise for bids.
+At their discretion, the City Manager or City Council (as applicable given the monetary limitations of this chapter) may reject any and all bids presented, and may re-advertise for bids.

 7. Award of Contracts.
-The City Council shall award a contract for the purchase of commodities or equipment with a value of Fifty Thousand and 01/100ths ($50,000.01) Dollars or more.
-A contract shall be awarded to the responsible bidder with the lowest responsive bid, except as otherwise provided here.
+The City Manager is authorized to award a contract for the purchase of commodities or equipment with a value equal to, or less than, One Hundred Thousand and no/100ths ($100,000.00) Dollars.
+The City Council shall be the awarding authority for a contract for the purchase of commodities or equipment with a value greater than One Hundred Thousand and no/100ths ($100,000.00) Dollars.
+A contract shall be awarded to the responsible bidder with the lowest responsive bid, except as otherwise provided herein.
 A contract may be awarded to the next lowest responsible bidder if the successful bidder refuses or fails to execute the contract.

 8. Tie Bids.
 If two (2) or more bids received are for the same total amount or unit price and quality, service, and delivery being equal, and if the public interest will not permit the delay of re-advertising for bids, the City Manager or City Council may accept the one it chooses, or accept the lowest good faith offer by negotiation with the tie bidders.